 Like many dictators, Amin used photography as a means of spreading propaganda that would flatter his regime, while obscuring its failures and abuses.
 Organized into thematic sections, these photographs show how Amin sought to gain support for his acts such as his expulsion of tens of thousands of South Asians in 1972 and for the “Economic War”, in which citizens charged with petty theft were tried and executed.

 Book title: The Unseen Archive of IDI AMIN

 Photographs from the Uganda Broadcasting Corporation

-Text authors: Derek R. Peterson and Dr. Richard Vokes
+Text authors: Derek R. Petersen and Dr. Richard Vokes

 Design, layout and typesetting: Hannah Feldmeier